What Is Chain Surveying?

 2. Unfolding The Chain

-To unfold the chain, the proper way is to keep both the handles in hand and then throwing rest of the bundle of chains in forward direction.
+To unfold the chain, the proper way is to keep both the handles in hand and then throw the rest of the bundle of chains in forward direction.
 Then the chain is laid straight.

 If a survey line is longer than one chain length, the intermediate points are located by ranging.